In 2014 the people of Oban had a vision. In 2020, with your help, that vision will become a reality!

 Members can be paid interest on their shares if the Board believe it would be sensible to do so, and can also withdraw their shareholding (in effect, have it bought back by the society), along with any interest paid at the discretion of the Board.

-Investors should also be able to claim 30% tax relief on their shares, provided they are eligible UK income taxpayers.
+Investors may be able to claim 30% tax relief on their shares, provided they are eligible UK income taxpayers.
 (Awaiting advance assurance from HMRC under the Social Investment Tax Relief Scheme)

 The rights and responsibilities of members are detailed in the Share Offer Document and the Rules of the Society, which you are advised to read before committing to invest.
 You can also read the society's Business Plan.

-Go to www.therockfieldcentre.org.uk/invest to read the Share Offer Prospectus and our Business Plan.
+Go to www.therockfieldcentre.org.uk/invest to read the Share Offer Prospectus and our Business Plan and SITR update letter.

 The Community Shares Standard Mark is awarded by the Community Shares Unit to offers that meet national standards of good practice.
 For more information about community shares, the Community Shares Standard Mark and the Community Shares Unit go to www.communityshares.org.uk